Lazy22zz/UE5---TankGame/README.md

   -

 https://github.com/user-attachments/assets/bc1685ca-825e-4768-bf1c-721007400895
   - solution 1: add blocking volumn to the edge of the world.
-Place actors panel->volumn->blocking volumn
+Place actors panel->volumn->blocking volumn, make the visibility (in collision presents) is block.
   - solution 2: using FMath::RInterpTo(TurretMesh->GetComponentRotation(),LookAtRotation, UGameplayStatics::GetWorldDeltaSeconds(this), 5.f); 5.f can be changed by what you want, to decide the speed of interpto.